Rome Travel Guide

 More Rome Posts at a Glance

 Orientation in Rome

-Of course, such a big city has to be subdivided.
-Rome consists of 15 districts and 155 neighborhoods.
-The districts are called “Municipio” and are numbered with Roman numerals.
-So Municipio I, Municipio II and so on.
+To make sense of all the space, Rome’s divided into 15 districts and 155 neighborhoods.
+The districts are called “Municipio” and are numbered with Roman numerals, so Municipio I, II, III and so on.

-The best way to immerse yourself in the history of Rome is to visit the Colosseum.
-The huge amphitheater has been sitting in the center of Rome for over 2,000 years.
+The best way to dive into Rome’s history is to check out the Colosseum.
+This massive amphitheater has been standing strong in the heart of Rome for over 2,000 years.

 Most important site in ancient Rome